 The area of the beach near the toilets and mini breakwater protecting the few houses can also fish well.
 On one trip in early April I was casting onto the sandy bottom, I was literally unable to put my rod onto the tripod.
 Before I could put the rod down we were into fish, Whiting only but they were practically jumping onto the hooks!
 Cast and retrieve and they were on.
 It was like a plague of them had descended onto the beach, they were only pins but can be used for bait if needed.

-Its a great place too, camping on the Wern is only £8-10 a night with plenty of room and some of the best showers and toilets I have seen on a campsite.
-Perfect for a couple of late tides and close the the fishing mark.
+Its a generally great place too, camping on the Wern is only £8-10 a night with plenty of room and some of the best showers and toilets I have seen on a campsite.
+Perfect for a couple of late tides and close the fishing marks.
+If you are in the area try Pistyll Dock or maybe at the back of the golf course at Morfa Nefyn.
+Its a central location meaning all of the Llyn Peninsula can be reached in less than 30 minutes, Anglesey is only a short drive away..

 Lon Y Traeth, Nefyn, Pwllheli LL53 6ED